Trump criticizes California's high gas prices, policies

 Continue Reading Below

-Prices in California have soared above what most Americans are paying at the pump.In some locations,
+Prices in California have soared above what most Americans are paying at the pump.In some locations.

 Californians are paying $5 for a gallon of gas.